 - £25,000 minimum investment

-Oxford Capital typically invests at the Series A round of funding.
+Oxford Capital typically invests at the “Series A” round of funding.
 It is the first institutional round of investing, after the entrepreneur has received friends, family and maybe grant based funding.
 Often the company has no revenue at that point.

-The team looks at about 1,200–1,500 opportunities a year and generally has first round meeting with about 30-50 companies a month.
+The team looks at about 1,200–1,500 opportunities a year and generally has first round meetings with about 30-50 companies a month.
 Obviously not many pass the first round and only about 5-6 a month are looked at in more depth.
 Overall Oxford Capital makes about 5-6 new investments a year.

 A typical initial investment is £0.5 million, but it can be up to £2 million.
 Over time, with companies that succeed up to £9 million could be invested.
 Oxford Capital tries to provide companies with sufficient capital to last over 12-24 months so management can focus on running the business rather than having to raise capital constantly.

-In companies with high growth potential, a lot of the investment goes into R&D. However, in majority of companies it goes into widening out the product range, sales and marketing.
+In companies with high growth potential, a lot of the investment goes into R&D. However, in the majority of companies it goes into widening out the product range, sales and marketing.
 The companies invested in often benefit from the wider knowledge-based EIS rules that allow a greater level of investment and into older companies than other more traditional EIS companies.

 Oxford Capital has a specific team member whose role is to drive exits, Robin Lincoln.
 Last year’s refocusing of new investments means it is too early for exits under the new strategy.
 It is difficult to time exits, and as a company gets more mature, if it needs more funding Oxford typically uses its “co-invest” partners rather than EIS money so it is then not tied in for a further three years.
-Generally speaking, the majority of exits are expected to be a full sale of business to strategic buyers, typically in the US.
+Generally speaking, the majority of exits are expected to be a full sale of the business to strategic buyers, typically in the US.